Information Security Risk Assessment

 Determine the risk to the organization from threat events of concern considering: (i) the impact that would result from the events; and (ii) the likelihood of the events occurring.

-Step 3: Communicating and Sharing IT Risk Assessment Information
+Step 3: Communicating and Sharing Security Risk Assessment Information

 The third step in the IT risk assessment process is to communicate the assessment results and share risk-related information.
 The objective of this step is to ensure that decision makers across the organization have the appropriate risk-related information needed to inform and guide risk decisions.

-The fourth step in the IT risk assessment process is to maintain the assessment.
+The fourth step in the Information Security Risk Assessment process is to maintain the assessment.
 The results of risk assessments help make informed risk management decisions and guide risk responses.